 And then about what characters I could rp with:

-- Right now I'd be most willing to rp with any characters from Those Who Went Missing, Dragon Ball, Hitoverse or Flight Rising folders.
+- Right now I'd be most willing to rp with any characters from Those Who Went Missing, Flight Rising, Hitoverse or Tytoninx folders (+ maybe Samir).
 The most ideal situation would of course be if I could get other characters from those same universes to play with, but as that might be impossible I can consider also playing random encounters with other sort of characters.

 - I'm not sure how that would go, but I could also use characters from Andriaana, Pokemon Unknown and Saga's Pokémon Saga folders.
 The problem with that is that I've used to rp with most of those characters long time ago, so I have no idea how well I could get back into the mind of these characters after all these years.

 - Characters from other folders are more or less off limits.
 You can ask, sure, but I will likely decline.